-We already have many standards and training commitments in our existing RDR action plan.
+We already have many standards and training commitments in our previous RDR Action Plan.
 These relate to vehicle procurement and maintenance (both private and public), training and education programmes and enforcement practices.

 Future actions are likely to explore vehicle procurement policies to ensure high safety standards are incorporated as business as usual for partner and contractor organisations and explore opportunities for internal and external training needs.